 Each patient we see comes in with a unique set of needs, and we work to ensure they receive proper diagnosis, excellent care and a treatment plan that accommodates their lifestyle.
 This patient is a high profile figure, who spends the majority of his time in front of the public eye.
 As a result, he cannot ever be seen without a complete smile, or undergo procedures with extended healing times.

 After a careful diagnosis, Dr. Aalam determined this patient suffered from periodontal disease, which left his teeth and gums inflamed, decayed and seriously infected.
 As with any case, thorough diagnosis is required to ensure each patient is receiving sensible care for their unique case, with the goal of restoring optimal oral health.
-Without quickly jumping to extreme forms of treatment, after proper evaluation Dr. Aalam safely concurred that the patient’s lower teeth could be treated with periodontal therapy, a deep cleaning treatment to restore his oral health, allow the patient to actually keep his own teeth.
-The top teeth were severely affected by periodontal disease and extraction was necessary.
+Without quickly jumping to extreme forms of treatment, and after a proper evaluation Dr. Aalam concurred that the patient’s lower teeth could be treated with periodontal therapy, a deep cleaning treatment to restore his oral health, allow the patient to actually keep his own teeth.
+However, the top teeth were severely affected by periodontal disease, and extraction was necessary.
 As a result, Dr. Aalam determined that the All-On-X treatment would be the best solution for replacing this patient’s upper teeth.

 After a thorough diagnosis, Dr. Aalam determined this patient would need to have his bottom teeth completely removed, and multiple dental implants would be placed in both in the upper and lower jaw to restore this patient’s smile.

-After three months, the tissue around the implants completely healed, and the osseointegration process was complete.
-This is the process where the permanent dental implants naturally fuse to the jaw bone, as the new implants serve as the ‘tooth roots.’
+After three months, the tissue around the implants completely healed, and the Osseointegration process was complete.
+This is the process where the permanent dental implants naturally fuse to the jaw bone, allowing the new implants to permanently serve as the ‘tooth roots.’
 A final full arch zirconia reconstruction was secured to the lower jaw to replace the teeth that were removed.
 In this case, we placed an overdenture, a particular type of dental prosthesis, on the upper jaw, to complete this patient’s smile, and restore his oral health!

 We had a unique opportunity to correct a faulty dental job performed by a different provider.
 We strive to ensure each patient receives excellence in care, personalized plans to treat their particular cases, and life-changing results.
 Although this becomes challenging when we’re correcting damage sustained by a different provider while also treating the initial problem, we successfully rejuvenated this patient’s smile and restored his confidence!